ORGAN RESTORATION 2017-18

-On Sunday 15 January 1865, the first pipe organ to be legally installed and authorised for use in Divine Worship in an ‘Established’ Church of Scotland (after the Reformation) was inaugurated at the new parish church of St Martin’s in Anderston.
+On Sunday 15 January 1865, the first pipe organ to be legally installed and authorised for use in Divine Worship in an ‘Established’ Church of Scotland (after the Reformation) was inaugurated at the new Anderston Parish Church.
 It was built by the renowned London organ building firm of William Hill & Son, with the Glasgow Herald of the following day observing “We may add that an organ of a superior description has been fitted up in the building, and this instrument was yesterday played upon by Mr Lambeth“.
 Mr Lambeth had been Organist to the Glasgow Corporation since 1853.

 Minor alterations were undertaken by Harrison & Harrison of Durham in 1882, under the direction of organist Josiah Ives (later the City Organist of Adelaide, Australia).